ebachelet/pyLIMA/docs/index.rst

 ======

 pyLIMA is the first microlensing analysis open-source software, primarly designed to fit real data.
-But more can be done, see the :ref:`Examples`.
+But more can be done, see the :ref:`examples`.
 You can find more information on the `pyLIMA paper(s) <https://arxiv.org/abs/1709.08704>`_.

-You probably need to start with the :ref:`Installation` step and then run some :ref:`Examples`.
+You probably need to start with the :ref:`installation` step and then run some :ref:`examples`.
-You can also have a look to pyLIMA's :ref:`Conventions`.
+You can also have a look to pyLIMA's :ref:`conventions`.

 .. toctree::
    :maxdepth: 2